AdRoll/hologram/README.md

 ### LDAP Based Roles

 Hologram supports assigning roles based on a user's LDAP group.
-Roles can be turned on by setting the `enableLDAPRoles` key to `true` in `config/server.json`.
+Roles can be turned on by setting the `enableServerRoles` key to `true` in `config/server.json`.

 An LDAP group attribute will have to be chosen for user roles.
 By default `businessCategory` is chosen for this role since it is part of the core LDAP schema.
 The attribute used can be modified by editing the `roleAttribute` key in `config/server.json`.
 The value of this attribute should be the name of the group's role in AWS.